istio/istio.io/content/en/blog/2021/wasm-api-alpha/index.md

 `pluginConfig` is used for configuring your Wasm plugin.
 Whatever you put into this field will be encoded in JSON and passed on to your filter, where you can access it in the configuration callback of the Proxy-Wasm SDKs.
 For example, you can retrieve the config on `onConfigure` in [C++ SDK](https://github.com/proxy-wasm/proxy-wasm-cpp-sdk/blob/fd0be8405db25de0264bdb78fae3a82668c03782/proxy_wasm_api.h#L329-L331), `on_configure` in [Rust SDK](https://github.com/proxy-wasm/proxy-wasm-rust-sdk/blob/v0.1.4/src/dispatcher.rs#L255) or `OnPluginStart` call back in [Go SDK](https://github.com/tetratelabs/proxy-wasm-go-sdk/blob/v0.15.0/proxywasm/types/context.go#L74).

 The `url` field specifies where to pull the Wasm module.
-You’ll notice that the `url` in this case is a docker URI - this is because apart from loading Wasm modules via HTTP, HTTPS and the local file system (using file://), we are introducing a container image format to package Wasm extensions for Istio.
+You’ll notice that the `url` in this case is a docker URI - this is because apart from loading Wasm modules via HTTP, HTTPS and the local file system (using file://), we are introducing the OCI image format as the preferred mechanism for distributing wasm modules.

 ## Wasm image specification